raspberrypilearning/balloon-pi-tay-popper/worksheet.md

     ![](images/transistor.png)

 1. Now you know which lead is which, we need to wire up the transistor; gently separating the leads will help with this.
-Carefully insert the leads into holes in the same column (i.e. column 'i') on your breadboard.
-Try and leave an empty row between each lead if you can.
+Carefully insert the leads into holes in the same column (i.e. column 'D') on your breadboard.

     ![](images/step2_point2_transistor.jpg)